isinghrana/ai-starterkit-mymeds/chapter4/Readme.md

 ### Task 3: Test Logic App

-In this task you will be upload another test image to Azure Storage Account and verify Logic App executes successfully and invokes ReadImageText Azure Function to get the text for the image.
+In this task, you will be upload another test image to Azure Storage Account and verify Logic App executes successfully and invokes ReadImageText Azure Function to get the text for the image.

 1. Download the following image by right-clicking and select *Save Image as...* option and follow the instructions similar to Chapter 3 Task 4 to upload the image to Azure Storage Acccount.